Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle

 \begin{rmk} {\it We consider the irrotational case in this paper, but our formulation may also work for the rotational case. } \end{rmk}

-\begin{rmk} {\it In this paper, we need at most $H^4$ estimates for the elliptic systems in $\Om_t$.
+\begin{rmk} {\it In this paper, we need at most $H^4$ estimates for related elliptic systems in $\Om_t$.
 One can see directly from Remark 5.20 \cite{MW} that, to avoid the singularity, one needs the contact angle $\om\in(0,\f \pi 6)$.
-The energy estimates for the water waves problem remains an open problem for a more general angle. } \end{rmk}
+The energy estimates for the water waves problem with a general angle remains an open problem. } \end{rmk}

 \begin{rmk} {\it Notice that the dissipation $F(t)$ contains $\sin \om$, which means smaller contact angle $\om$ leads to smaller dissipation as long as $\na_{\tau_t}J^\perp|_{X_c}$ remains the same.
 On the other hand, we have $J\in H^\f32(\Om_t)$ in our settings, so the dissipation term $\int_0^{T_0} F(t)dt$ on the left side of the a priori estimate is some kind of smoothing estimates such that $\na_{\tau_t}J^\perp$ makes sense at the contact point $X_c$ for $t\in [0,T_0]$. } \end{rmk}